Peanut Allergy - Fast Facts

-Peanut allergy is common and affects around 3% of children.
-In some cases even trace amounts of peanuts can trigger symptoms.
+- Peanut allergy is common and affects around 3% of children.
+In some cases, even trace amounts of peanuts can trigger symptoms.

-Peanuts are one of the most common foods that cause life threatening severe allergic reactions (anaphylaxis).
-Symptoms of anaphylaxis to peanut (or other foods), include any of the following; difficult/noisy breathing, swelling of the tongue, swelling/tightness in the throat, difficulty talking/hoarse voice, wheeze or persistent cough, persistent dizziness and/or collapse.
-Young children may become pale and floppy.
+- Peanuts are one of the most common foods that cause life threatening severe allergic reactions (anaphylaxis).
+Signs of anaphylaxis include any one of the following; difficult or noisy breathing, swelling of tongue, swelling or tightness in throat, wheeze or persistent cough, difficulty talking or hoarse voice, persistent dizziness or collapse.
+Young children may be pale and floppy.

-Food labelling laws in Australia and New Zealand require that any product containing peanut must be clearly labelled.
+- Food labelling laws in Australia and New Zealand require that any product containing peanut must be clearly labelled.
 It is important to check the labels of all foods before purchase.

-When eating out with peanut allergy some simple precautions include; contacting the restaurant, café or home cook in advance to let them know of the food allergy, telling restaurant staff about the peanut allergy on arrival, and asking about peanut in the food that is ordered, rather than relying on menu descriptions as dips or sauces may have peanuts in them.
+- When eating out with peanut allergy some precautions include; contacting the restaurant, café or home cook in advance to let them know of the food allergy, telling restaurant staff about the peanut allergy on arrival, and asking about peanut in the food that is ordered, rather than relying on menu descriptions as dips or sauces may have peanuts in them.

-Under the supervision of a clinical immunology/allergy specialist and supportive contacts, people with allergy to peanuts can learn to manage their allergies.
-Having adrenaline autoinjectors offers reassurance, but it is not a substitute for strategies to minimise the risk of exposure to allergen triggers.
+- If an adrenaline (epinephrine) injector has been prescribed, the person with allergy should always have it with them.
+Having adrenaline injectors offers reassurance, but it is not a substitute for strategies to minimise the risk of exposure to allergen triggers.

-© ASCIA 2019
+© ASCIA 2023

-Content updated October 2019
+Content updated June 2023